 Specials (if any):

-This case resolved after suit was filed but prior to trial for a confidential amount.
+Settled after suit but prior to trial at mediation for a confidential amount.

 Plaintiff=s Experts (if any): Confidential

 1819 Elm Street

 Defense Counsel (please include name and firm): Anonymous

 Date of Injury: 2009

 - 5 Abramson, Brown & Dugan Attorneys Named to Best Lawyers in America - August 24, 2017